St Helier: Demography

 St Helier is the most populated of Jersey's parishes, with 33,522 residents according to the 2011 census.

 Culture

 St Helier contains cultural facilities at the Jersey Museum, the Maritime Museum, the Jersey Opera House, the Jersey Arts Centre, the performance venue of St James, the sports and entertainment facilities at Fort Regent, the Jersey Library, the library of La Société Jersiaise and the Jersey Archive.

 The parish has hosted the Jersey Battle of Flowers carnival since 1902.

+Media

+The BBC has its regional centre in the town.
+It is the base of BBC Radio Jersey and for BBC Channel Islands regional programmes, the complex contains studios and offices.
+ITV Channel Television is also based in St Helier and broadcasts the regional programme, ITV News Channel TV on ITV1.
+Channel 103 is an Independent Local Radio station.
+The local newspaper is the Jersey Evening Post, which is printed six days a week, and has been in publication since 1890.

 Public squares and parks

 The Weighbridge

 The Weighbridge is a public space in the south of town.
 The modern space consists of three squares, trisected by La Route de la Libération and the Esplanade.
 The Weighbridge is notable for being the site of the Liberation of Jersey, when British soldiers raised the Union Flag at the Pomme d'Or Hotel, bringing a return to British rule in the island after five years under Nazi occupation.

 In 1995, to celebrate the 50th anniversary of Jersey's liberation from Nazi occupation, and thus 50 years of peace, a sculpture was erected in the focal point for the celebrations when the island was liberated.

 The sculpture was originally to depict islanders releasing doves of peace, but this came under fierce criticism, with some islanders remarking that had any doves been on the island during the occupation, they would have been eaten by starving German soldiers.
 Therefore, the sculpture was revised to show islanders raising the British flag, as they had done on the day of liberation 50 years previous.

 The site is on reclaimed land and has served many purposes over the years.
 The initial weighbridge was constructed in 1825.
 The town terminus of the Jersey Railway was opened here in 1870.
 A statue of Queen Victoria was initially located in what is now Weighbridge Place (it has been relocated to Victoria Park at West Park).
 This area also served as the island's bus terminus until the opening of Liberation Station in 2005.

 In the 1990s, Liberation Square was built in front of the Pomme D'Or for the 50th anniversary of Liberation.
 It features a statue of islanders holding up a Union Flag.
 The circular forms of the square represent free thought and liberation.
 There is a moat around the statue representing the sea and twelve representing the parishes of the island.